 If more conservative methods fail to bring relief, treatments like laser or TENS therapy may be necessary.
 In severe cases, surgery to repair the joint tissue or bones may be the most effective option.

 Do you have jaw pain?
-Call Steven Syrop, DDS in Manhattan, NY and
+Call Steven Syrop, DDS in Manhattan, New York City and

 Briarcliff, NY at (212) 969-9166 to learn more about TMJ/TMD treatment!